SECURITIES AND EXCHANGE COMMISSION

 | || || |

-Myovant Sciences Announces Financial Results for Third Quarter of Fiscal Year 2021 and Corporate Updates
+Myovant Sciences Announces Corporate Updates and Financial Results for Second Fiscal Quarter 2022

-•Myovant remains well-capitalized with cash, cash equivalents, and marketable securities of $527.8 million as of December 31, 2021
+•Myovant remains well-capitalized with cash, cash equivalents, marketable securities, and amounts available under the Sumitomo Pharma Loan Agreement of $412.6 million as of September 30, 2022

-BASEL, Switzerland, January 26, 2022 -- Myovant Sciences (NYSE: MYOV), a healthcare company focused on redefining care for women and for men, today announced financial results for the third quarter of fiscal year 2021 and other corporate updates.
+BASEL, Switzerland, October 26, 2022 -- Myovant Sciences (NYSE: MYOV), a biopharmaceutical company that aspires to redefine care for women and for men through purpose-driven science, empowering medicines, and transformative advocacy, today announced financial results for the second quarter of fiscal year 2022 and provided other corporate updates.

-Third Fiscal Quarter 2021 and Recent Corporate Updates
+Second Fiscal Quarter 2022 and Recent Corporate Updates

 ORGOVYX (relugolix 120 mg)

 •Second fiscal quarter 2022 net product revenues for ORGOVYX in the U.S. were $43.3 million, reflecting 20% sequential growth compared to the first fiscal quarter 2022.
 ORGOVYX commercial demand volume grew 20% quarter-over-quarter driven by accelerating new patient starts and continued expansion across all treatment settings.

 •Approximately 4,000 new patients started treatment with ORGOVYX in the second fiscal quarter of 2022, reaching approximately 22,000 cumulative patients since launch.